 When chemotherapy is placed directly into the spinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas.
 This is regional chemotherapy.

-One type of regional chemotherapy used for melanoma patients is used to inject the anticancer drugs directly to the arm or leg the cancer is in.
+One type of regional chemotherapy used for melanoma patients is used to inject the anticancer drugs directly into the arm or leg the cancer is in.
 The flow of blood to and from the limb is temporarily stopped with a tourniquet.
 A warm solution with the anticancer drugs is put directly into the blood of the limb.
 This gives a high dose of drugs to the area where the cancer is.

 The way the chemotherapy is given depends on the type and stage of the cancer being treated.